-An interior court on to which rooms open.
+An atrium is an interior court on to which rooms open.
 The atrium has become an almost

 universal feature of commercial buildings.
 Occasionally, the incorporation

 Although much of the appeal of atria lies in their aesthetic attributes,

 they have the practical advantage of bringing natural light and ventilation

 The shape and form of the atrium also has an important effect on the availability

 of natural lighting in the spaces adjacent to the atrium.
 Several factors

 need to be considered:

 - The structure of the atrium roof can reduce its transparency by between

 20 and 50%.
 This is an important factor if the ground level is meant